-Fall shopping guide: Look for specific pieces in warm weather
+Fall fashion: Look for specific pieces in warm weather

 I went on my first real fall shopping trip over the weekend.
 It did not go well.